 3. WEN PL-1326 SPIRAL HEAD THICKNESS PLANER

-While not every woodworker can afford a premium JET helical head, if your plans are to move to this style of cutter head then one manufacturer offers a budget friendly solution with the WEN PL-1326.
+While only some woodworkers can afford a premium helical head, if you plan to move to this style of cutter head, WEN offers a budget-friendly solution with the WEN PL-1326.

-The draw back?
-This model doesn’t have a two speed configuration.
-But, with a helical head it was the distinct “middle ground” advantage of alternating contact with the wood.
+The drawback?
+This model doesn’t have a two-speed configuration.
+But, with a spiral head, it was the distinct “middle ground” advantage of alternating contact with the wood.

 Review

-While there are “camps” of woodworkers around brand names and only sticking to a Dewalt, JET or other manufacturer the WEN brand has been around a long time.
+While there are “camps” of woodworkers around brand names and only sticking to a Dewalt, JET, or another manufacturer, the WEN brand has been around a long time.

 Pros